vectorcrown/java_migration/README.md

     git checkout tags/camel3xPhase3Junit5 -b camel3xPhase3Branch

+The branch `camel3xPhase4SpringBoot` will contain the Camel 3.x version of the application after phase 4 is completed To access that version of the code locally

+    git checkout tags/camel3xPhase4SpringBoot -b camel3xPhase4Branch

-The `main` branch will contain the Camel 3.x version of the application after phase 3 is completed
+The `main` branch will contain the Camel 3.x version of the application after phase 4 is completed

 # Major Highlights for Camel Migration (Phase 1)